ATOMNFT/Bjorn-s-Workshop/README.md

    *Change the icons used in bjorn's legend.*

 - [Status Images](https://github.com/ATOMNFT/Bjorns-Workshop/tree/main/Status%20Images)
-   *Change the images used for bjorn himself.*
+   *Change the images used for bjorn himself and the status icon displayed next the action being performed.*

 ---